-You won’t believe it, but Ubuntu’s been with us for 15 years!
+You won’t believe it, but Ubuntu has been with us for 15 years!

-Thanks to Ubuntu’s presence in the operating system market, Linux has attacked the home user sector for good.
+Thanks to the presence of Ubuntu in the operating system market, Linux has attacked the home user sector for good.
 Those before this distribution didn’t have much choice when it comes to more user-friendly Linux software that wasn’t targeted at professionals.
 Choosing the right distribution was simply difficult, and any failure in this matter meant that many users were discouraged by the alternative to Windows.

 Read also: Happy Birthday, Windows 95!

 Ubuntu is based on the Debian distribution and is developed on Launchpad.
 The project is sponsored by Canonical Ltd. and Ubuntu Foundation.
 According to online surveys, Ubuntu was the most popular GNU/Linux distribution on personal computers in 2012.
 However, it is also popular on servers and in the cloud.
 Ubuntu is released at regular six-monthly intervals.

 The first release of Ubuntu came out on October 20, 2004 as a temporary version of the Debian GNU/Linux distribution.
 Its initial goal was to create its own six-month publishing cycle.
 The project gradually evolved and became independent.
 Unlike other Debian-based distributions, however, Ubuntu remained true to its philosophy of using only free software.
 Two more versions, 5.04 “Hoary Hedgehog” (7 April 2005) and 5.10 “Breezy Badger” (13 October 2005), brought the system a success that its authors did not expect, ahead of the popularity of Debian, Fedora and SuSE, among others.